“: a local pride; spring, summer, fall and the sea; a confession…” - William Carlos Williams, Paterson.

 The Milstein Division holds multiple boxes of historic travel and promotional brochures, arranged by city.
 This evocative collection is uncataloged and undigitized, but easily accessible by visiting Room 121 in the Stephen A. Schwarzman Building and inquiring with a reference librarian.

-The NYPL online digital gallery features thousands of finely zoomable photos, illustrations, cartographic and atlas collections, portraits, and stereographs.
-Search the online Picture Collection for images pulled from books, magazines and newspapers among the 30,000+ visual materials collected at the Mid-Manhattan Library.
+NYPL Digital Collections features thousands of finely zoomable photos, illustrations, cartographic and atlas collections, portraits, and stereographs.
+Search the online Picture Collection for images pulled from books, magazines and newspapers among the tens of thousands of visual materials collected in Room 119 of the central library.

 It is advisable to search the NYPL Archives and Manuscripts Home Page for potential New Jersey primary sources.
 A related stand-out trove is the Stryker-Rodda collection, comprising the papers of the F.Scott and Zelda Fitzgerald of tri-state area genealogy.